Cold-Development/Confirm2Drop/README.md

   # If set to true, players will need to confirm dropping items with enchantments.
   # Default: true
   enchanted-items: true

+  # A list of specific item IDs that require confirmation before dropping.
+  # Example: [lodestone_compass, compass, mace, totem_of_undying]
+  # Add the item IDs here to enforce confirmation for custom items.
+  others: []

 # Time in seconds before the confirmation request expires.
 # If the player does not confirm the drop within this time, the request will be canceled.